Popiół – Zabobony

 Brainstorm - Wall of Skulls - 70%

-But in the course of past few years the classic power and heavy metal genre has experienced a somewhat of a renaissance as well as commercial climb.
+But in the course of the past few years, the classic power and heavy metal genre has experienced as somewhat of a renaissance as well as commercial climb.
 All this has placed some more pressure on bands like Brainstorm.
-Their previous album Midnight Ghost, saw them deliver another strong album, but nevertheless an album that didn’t quite match the three-album spree released prior to it.
+Their previous album, Midnight Ghost, saw them deliver another strong album, but nevertheless an album that didn’t quite match the three-album spree released prior to it.

-Wall of Skulls, suffers of similar symptoms, meaning that this is another rock-solid album by Brianstorm, who at this point seem incapable of releasing weak records.
+Wall of Skulls, suffers from similar symptoms, meaning that this is another rock-solid album by Brianstorm, who at this point seem incapable of releasing weak records.
 On the other hand, the album does lack some of the excitement and depth heavily featured on albums like Firesoul and Scary Creatures.
-Songwriting is still rather good, but several of songs resemble each other quite noticeably, which robs the album of unpredictability and in the sense, slows down the journey through these eleven songs.
+Songwriting is still rather good, but several of the songs resemble each other quite noticeably, which robs the album of unpredictability and, in the sense, slows down the journey through these eleven songs.

-With rise of the genre its creativity has also gained from it resulting in interesting releases from the likes of Spell, Eternal Champion, Aktor and even veterans like Bonfire.
-Brainstorm are extremely good at what they do and they can get away with it as well.
-However, if they are to claim their place in the thriving genre more firmly, they might want to allow themselves to unfold some more and take few more chances.
-What Wall of Skulls is missing is more of that stuff and oddly it’s something we KNOW they are more than capable of.
+With the rise of the genre its creativity has also gained from it resulting in interesting releases from the likes of Spell, Eternal Champion, Aktor and even veterans like Bonfire.
+Brainstorm are extremely good at what they do, and they can get away with it as well.
+However, if they are to claim their place in the thriving genre more firmly, they might want to allow themselves to unfold some more and take a few more chances.
+What Wall of Skulls is missing is more of that stuff, and oddly it’s something we KNOW they are more than capable of.

 www.brainstorm-web.net